Emyrk/nampower/README.md

 ### Spell/Item/Unit information

 #### GetItemStats(itemId)
-Returns a Lua table containing all fields for the item’s `ItemStats` record (including localized `displayName` and `description`).
+Returns a Lua table containing all fields for the item's `ItemStats` record (including localized `displayName` and `description`).
 Returns nil if the item cannot be found or loaded.

 Full field name lists are in [`DBC_FIELDS.md`](DBC_FIELDS.md).